Yield Results for the 2020 NC On-Farm Cotton Variety Evaluation Program (Collins & Edmisten)

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-As mentioned before, this on-farm program consists of the most widely-adapted and best-fit varieties for NC cotton growers as determined by our leading seed companies.
+As in years past, this on-farm program consists of the most widely-adapted and best-fit varieties for North Carolina cotton growers as determined by our leading seed companies.
 It is always advised that variety decisions be based on multi-environment and multi-year replicated data in order to identify varieties with a high degree of stability (strong performance across a wide range of environmental conditions and years).
 As a standard practice, it is always wise for growers to choose several varieties and position those varieties in environments where they are likely to perform competitively.
 It is also advised that growers observe data from both the on-farm program and NC State University Official Variety Trials (OVT) which will be available very soon.
 Both programs serve as platforms for effective evaluation of variety performance but are different in several regards.
 One of the primary strengths of the on-farm program is the vast number of environments that are effectively captured in a given season.
-However, OVT can accommodate many more varieties than we can effectively evaluate in an on-farm trial, and many of our seed companies have several competitive varieties (including brand new, recently released varieties) available for NC producers, many of which are evaluated in OVT.
+However, OVT can accommodate many more varieties than we can effectively evaluate in an on-farm trial, and many of our seed companies have several competitive varieties (including brand new, recently released varieties) available for North Carolina producers, many of which are evaluated in OVT.
 Together, the On-Farm and OVT programs collectively offer growers a complete platform for making variety decisions.